by Vincent Nyabera | gls55 holdings ltd

 iStrong Backup Camera System 4.3'' Monitor for Truck/Car/Pickup/Camper/SUV Mount Windshield Optional IP68 Waterproof Connecting Single Power Reversing/Driving Use Night Vision

-Yakry Camera Superior to Other Cameras on the Market : In one power system,you only need to power it from monitor or camera （Checking Connection Diagram）.
-The guide lines can be ON/OFF with the menu of the monitor .
+Yakry Camera Superior to Other Cameras on the Market: In one power system, you only need to power it from a monitor or camera （Checking Connection Diagram）.
+The guidelines can be ON/OFF with the menu of the monitor.

-Very easy installation: The system is powered by connecting to reverse lights for use when vehicle is in reverse gear.
-Or can be powered by directly connecting to a 12v source fuse box or cigarette lighter/power point/ignition switch for constantly use.
+Very easy installation: The system is powered by connecting to reverse lights for use when the vehicle is in reverse gear.
+Or can be powered by directly connecting to a 12v source fuse box or cigarette lighter/PowerPoint/ignition switch for constant use.

-HD Front View /Rear view Camera : The camera can be used for hitch rear camera .
-IP69K waterproof license plate camera with 5 LED lights.150 degree, wide viewing angle provides you larger visible area for safety.
+HD Front View /Rearview Camera: The camera can be used for a hitch rear camera.
+IP69K waterproof license plate camera with 5 LED lights, 150 degrees, wide viewing angle provides you larger visible area for safety.

 Installation instructions are included.
-Product has a 2 year warranty and tech support is available
+The product has a 2-year warranty and tech support is available